LabKey/gradlePlugin/README.md

 ## Release Notes

-### version X
+### version 1.12.2
-*Released*: The wonderful future
+*Released*: 25 May 2020
-* Remove references to GXT and GWT-DND, no longer used in product code
+* Remove assumption that GXT and GWT-DND are part of the build

 ### version 1.12.1
 *Released*: 20 May 2020